IMF urges US to 'protect' gains won under Obamacare

 That will include some policies President Donald Trump has said he favours including tax reform, more effective regulation, infrastructure spending, "reprioritising federal spending," and "a free, fair, and mutually beneficial trade regime."

-However, the report said its discussions with US officials "revealed differences in a range of policy areas and left open questions as to whether the administration?s proposed policy strategies are best suited to achieve their intended purpose."
+The report however said its discussions with US officials "revealed differences in a range of policy areas and left open questions as to whether the administration's proposed policy strategies are best suited to achieve their intended purpose."